deepsquare-io/ClusterFactory/web/docs/guides/999-develop-apps.md

 ## 2. Testing the application with Podman

 Podman is an alternative to Docker.
-The main difference is that Podman is daemonless.
+The main difference is that Podman is daemon-less.

 We will focus on one specific feature which is `podman-play-kube`.

-While you might test the container with Docker with `docker-compose` or with `Minikube`, Podman offer the almost same experience of a Kubernetes Cluster without being overkill.
+While you might test the container with Docker with `docker-compose` or with `Minikube`, Podman offers the almost same experience as a Kubernetes Cluster without being overkill.

 `podman-play-kube` only supports `Pod`, `Deployment`, `PersistentVolumeClaim` and `ConfigMap`, but that's enough since it bridges the gap between `docker-compose` and the Kubernetes syntax.